-Turn an old headboard into a gorgeous coastal headboard using Saltwash.
+Turn an old headboard into a gorgeous DIY coastal headboard using Saltwash.

 Welcome to Our Crafty Mom!
 It’s my favorite time-Fab Furniture Flippin’ time!
 I have been having so much fun experimenting with Saltwash-our June sponsor.

 The theme for this month is Coastal Inspirations and that is right up my alley!

 Disclosure: I received free product from Saltwash in exchange for writing a review on the blog.
 Although this post is sponsored all opinions are 100% mine.
 I only promote product I believe in!

 If you are not familiar with Saltwash, you are in for a treat.
 Saltwash is an actual sea salt additive that you put into your paint to give your furniture that beautiful, time worn look that we all love.

 Having lived in New England my entire life, some of my favorite memories are of visiting Cape Cod, Massachusetts every year.

 I remember even at an early age admiring the beautiful antique shops along Main Street full of gorgeous seaside Coastal furniture.